-Aji Dulce vs Scotch Bonnet: What's the Difference?
+Aji Dulce vs Scotch Bonnet: Aroma or Fire?

 Quick Comparison

-Aji Dulce measures 0–500 SHU while Scotch Bonnet registers 100K–350K SHU — making Scotch Bonnet 700× hotter.
-Aji Dulce is known for its sweet and aromatic flavor (C. chinense), while Scotch Bonnet offers fruity and tropical notes (C. chinense).
+Aji Dulce measures 0–500 SHU while Scotch Bonnet registers 100K–350K SHU.
+That makes Scotch Bonnet about 700x hotter by upper SHU range.
+Aji Dulce is known for its sweet, fruity, aromatic flavor (C. chinense), while Scotch Bonnet offers fruity and tropical notes (C. chinense).

 Aji Dulce